Cuchillos de fuego

 Cuchillos de fuego is a Venezuelan film released in 1990.
 It was directed by Román Chalbaud based on his theatre play Todo bicho de uña, where a young man, David, seeks revenge on his mother's rapist and murderer.
 In the film, which is styled like a Western, a stop-motion animated children's drawing of the young David crying over his mother's body is used to tell parts of the story.
 After searching through the Andes for ten years, he kills several Apaches for his revenge.

 In its theatrical release it was viewed by 367,652 people.

 Production

 The film stars Miguel Ángel Landa, who also produced it, as well as Marisela Berti, Javier Zapata, Charles Barri, Natalia Martínez, Gabriel Fernández, Dora Mazzone, Jonathan Montenegro, Gabriel Martínez, and Raúl Medina.

 Despite being a Spanish co-production, it was not released in Spain.

 Response

-The film has been praised for its mixing of diverse themes, like melodrama and fantasy.
+The film has been praised for its mix of diverse themes, like melodrama and fantasy.
 However, its use of Freudian references was seen as simple, with the film overall described as "somewhat indigestible".